Julian-Guillo/wildlife-observations-map/README.md

    - Need to consider hosting options like Posit Connect or ShinyProxy.
 Easily extendable to more countries without major code changes.
    - If number of species starts getting too high, better to do nested partitions, by higherClassification or family for example, and then by species.
 - Add **more custom CSS** styles for a more polished look.
 Using basic prebuilt bs theme at the moment.
+- Add box with **more information** about the selected species, like family, higher classification and first observation.